 Even if the rest of your website is accessible, if your video isn’t it can still open you up to ADA -based lawsuits.
 Let’s take a look at what’s happening right now with video lawsuits under the Americans with Disabilities Act (ADA).

 Video New Trend in digital acccessiility Lawsuits

 Last week, nine out of twenty-one ADA lawsuits involved claims of inaccessible video.
-This trend we saw start last year and we see it continuing in 2021
+We saw this trend start last year and we see it continuing in 2021

-The brands included major incorporations like Costco and UPS.
+The brands included major corporations like Costco and UPS.

 New video lawsuits are referencing different set of issues for people with disabilities.
 Lawsuits cited a lack of accessibility for those who are deaf with missing captions.
 Lawsuits also listed an inability to access video with keyboard commands.
 (People with visual disabilities and some physical disabilities use keyboard commands on websites).